 Please wait while you are redirected.

-DESCRIPTIONGlaucoma is a disease characterized by degeneration of the optic disc.
-Elevated intraocular pressure has long been thought to be the primary etiology, but the relationship between intraocular pressure and optic nerve damage varies among patients, suggesting a multifactorial origin.
-For example, some patients with clearly elevated intraocular pressure will show no damage to the optic nerve, while other patients with marginal or no pressure elevation will nonetheless show optic nerve damage.
-The association between glaucoma and other vascular disorders, such as diabetes or hypertension, suggests vascular factors may play a role in glaucoma.
+Glaucoma is a disease characterized by degeneration of the optic nerve (optic disc).
+Elevated intraocular pressure has long been thought to be the primary etiology, but the relation between intraocular pressure and optic nerve damage varies among patients, suggesting a multifactorial origin.
+For example, some patients with clearly elevated intraocular pressure will show no optic nerve damage, while others with marginal or no pressure elevation will show optic nerve damage.
+The association between glaucoma and other vascular disorders (eg, diabetes, hypertension) suggests vascular factors may play a role in glaucoma.
 Specifically, it has been hypothesized that reductions in blood flow to the optic nerve may contribute to the visual field defects associated with glaucoma.

-Conventional management of the patient with glaucoma involves drug therapy to control elevated intraocular pressures and serial evaluation of the optic nerve and the retinal fiber layer to detect glaucomatous change.
-Standard methods of evaluation include careful direct examination of the optic nerve using the ophthalmoscopy or stereophotography, or evaluation of visual fields.
-There has been interest in developing more objective, reproducible techniques both to document optic nerve damage and to detect early changes in the optic nerve and retinal nerve fiber layer (RNFL)before the development of permanent visual field deficits.
-Specifically, changes in the thickness of the retinal nerve fiber layer have been investigated as technique to diagnose and monitor glaucoma.
-In addition, there has been interest in measuring ocular blood flow as a diagnostic and management tool for glaucoma.
-A variety of new techniques have been developed, as described below:
+Conventional management of patients with glaucoma principally involves drug therapy to control elevated intraocular pressures and serial evaluation of the optic nerve to follow disease progression.
+Standard methods of evaluation include careful direct examination of the optic nerve using ophthalmoscopy or stereophotography, or evaluation of visual fields.
+There is interest in developing more objective, reproducible techniques both to document optic nerve damage and to detect early changes in the optic nerve and retinal nerve fiber layer (RNFL) before the development of permanent visual field deficits.
+Specifically, evaluating changes in the thickness of the retinal nerve fiber layer has been investigated as a technique to diagnose and monitor glaucoma.
+In addition, there is interest in measuring ocular blood flow as a diagnostic and management tool for glaucoma.
+Various new techniques have been developed, as described below:

 1. Techniques to Evaluate the Optic Nerve/Retinal Nerve Fiber Layer (Note: This policy only addresses uses of these techniques related to glaucoma.)